Xunnamius/unified-utils/README.md

 - [remark-lint-fenced-code-flag-case][18] — warn when fenced code blocks have
   inconsistent or improperly cased language flags.
-- [remark-lint-list-item-style][19] — warn when list items violate a given style.
+- [remark-lint-heading-word-length][19] — warn when headings have too many or too few words.
-- [remark-lint-heading-word-length][20] — warn when headings have too many or too few words.
+- [remark-lint-list-item-style][20] — warn when list items violate a given style.

 ### Forks